ace-lab/pl-faded-parsons/README.md

 # [The Faded Parsons Element](https://github.com/ace-lab/faded-parsons-element)
 This repository contains the Berkeley Faded Parson's element and is designed to be used as a submodule.
+Please see the [wiki for more information](https://github.com/ace-lab/faded-parsons-element/wiki)

 ## Adding to Your Projects